zakk-h/DevilsDatabase/README.md

 # Devil's DataBase (`ddb`)

-# Zakk Heile, Judy He, Riya Manchanda
+# Zakk Heile, Judy He, Riya Manchanda - Duke University

 We assume you are in your course container shell.
 If you have a different setup, your mileage may vary: at the very least you will need `make` and Python (>= 3.11) with `poetry`.